andreykiv/JavaAngularBootcamp/README.md

 In addition to the new concepts, notions from previous units were also heavily used (e.g. iteration, usage of class methods, import java packages).

 Important to mention that all activities are within one project.
-Meaning that there is a main class within each exercice.
+Meaning that there is a method main within each exercice.
 ```
 #### 2. Tools used to run activities
 ```